09 Dec Does Your Dog Have Arthritis? Here’s What You Need to Know

 Thankfully, if your dog is diagnosed with osteoarthritis there are multiple ways to manage it!

 It has been found that an integrative, multimodal therapy regime is the most recommended and successful management option.
-However, there are many ways to make your dog as comfortable as possible.
 While some management options are complex, there are simple things you can do to help with comfort and mobility.

 - Soft, padded orthopedic bedding

 - A ramp for your car and bed